medialab/medialab.github.com/publications/collaborativeHumanities@DHnord/presentation.md

 ---
 ## Get used to instability

-A hack of academic world to foster innovations.
+A hack of the academic world to foster innovations.
 An unstable set-up.